 The eight of them had to get off two by two, and after each two the van doors would be locked again.
 Upon stepping out of the vehicle, the couples found out that there were other cards and other officers waiting for them behind the vehicles with balaclavas, gloves, and batons.
 The Croatian officers were situated in two lines which ran from either side of the van down the road leading to Bosnia, meaning they had to run in between them to get to the Bosnian side of the border.
 What surprised the group, however, was that in between the lines of officers were obstacles which they described as similar to the types of fences horses jump over in competitions.
 The group explained that they were expected to jump over the obstacles in order to get through the officer line and reach Bosnian soil.

 “When you want to pass, they start beating you up, when you run away you find an obstacle where you have to jump.
 When you jump you find another, they start beat you up, beat you up, until the second obstacle, when you jump on the second obstacle, you find another two [police officers]”.

 After the eight of them completed the obstacles, two final officers, equipped with big batons, started chasing them across the border.
 One of the individuals ran through the line of officers, fell down while jumping over an obstacle, and immediately several Croatian officers began to start kicking and beating him.
 Although this individual wasn’t present during the testimony collection, the respondents remarked that the middle of his face had been hit particularly badly.

-Further, two phones and two power banks were stolen from them during this process.
+Further, two phones and two power banks were taken from them during this process.

 After the eight of them made it to the Bosnian side, they walked back 5 km to Velika Kladuša and treated their wounds.